DeqiTang/build-test-atomscistudio/README.md

 * LAPACK is licensed under the [modified BSD license](http://www.netlib.org/lapack/LICENSE.txt).
 * atomsciflow is licensed under [MIT License](https://opensource.org/licenses/MIT)

-The text version of License for each of the used third party softwares is included in the `license/third_party` directory of this project.
+The text version of Licenses for all the used third party softwares are included in the `license/third_party` directory of this project.

 The binary distribution of Atomscistudio may or may not contain the binary files of the used third party softwares, depending